PoojaKameshwaran/Street-Fairy/README.md

   - nsures users must log in before accessing chat/recommendations
 ---

+* **screens/chat.py**
+  - Chat UI: manages chat history, user queries, recommendations, and conversation flow.
+Conversational chat interface.
+Handles user chat, displays chat history, handles user input, business
+    recommendations, and context-aware suggestions based on user actions and search queries.

+  - Conversational chat screen with the Street Fairy assistant.

+  - Shows a sticky, modern chat UI using Streamlit’s chat components and custom CSS.

+  - Displays chat history (user and assistant messages).
+Accepts and processes user chat input.

+  - Checks if the user is referencing a previously recommended business.
+Handles search for nearby places using embedding-based similarity.

+  - Shows friendly, summarized recommendations with LLM-generated responses (via Ollama).
+Supports "planning mode" for navigation between places.

+  - Updates and reruns UI after each new user input.

 ---

 * **screens/login.py**
-  User login/registration UI; connects to Snowflake for authentication and preference storage.
+  - User login/registration UI; connects to Snowflake for authentication and preference storage.
 User authentication and registration.
-  Manages user login and new user registration.
+  - Manages user login and new user registration.
 Connects to Snowflake to check credentials or create a new user.
 Loads and updates user preferences in session state.
+  - User authentication and registration interface.
+Presents a radio button to switch between Login and Registration.
+  - On login: Connects to Snowflake and verifies credentials.
+Loads user name, ID, and preference categories into session state.
+Initializes feedback tracking (liked/disliked categories).
+  - On registration: Accepts user details and preferences.
+Inserts new user record into the Snowflake database.
+Handles errors (duplicate ID, missing fields).
+Provides clear feedback for success, errors, or incomplete forms.

 ---
----

 * **utils/database.py**
-  Database helper functions; handles connection and updates to user preferences in Snowflake.
+   - Database helper functions; handles connection and updates to user preferences in Snowflake.
 Database utilities.
 Connects to Snowflake using credentials in key.json.
 Provides functions to retrieve and update user preferences securely.

+  - Helper functions for database operations (Snowflake).

+  - Loads Snowflake credentials from a secure key.json (not in repo).

+  - Creates and returns a Snowflake database connection object.

+  - Updates user preferences (CATEGORIES) in the database when users like/dislike businesses.

+  - Uses Streamlit toast/alerts for feedback on preference updates.

+  - Handles connection cleanup and error reporting gracefully.

 ---
----

 * **utils/query.py**
-  Embedding search using ChromaDB, distance calculation, and calls to the LLM API (Ollama) for natural language recommendations.
+  - Embedding search using ChromaDB, distance calculation, and calls to the LLM API (Ollama) for natural language recommendations.
 Embedding-based search and LLM integration.

-  Loads the ChromaDB business embeddings collection, runs semantic similarity search with SentenceTransformer embeddings, computes distances, and returns ranked business results.
+  - Loads the ChromaDB business embeddings collection, runs semantic similarity search with SentenceTransformer embeddings, computes distances, and returns ranked business results.
 Also provides query_ollama() for generating recommendations using a local LLM via HTTP API.

----
+  - Handles embedding search, vector retrieval, and LLM interaction.
+Loads a persistent ChromaDB collection with SentenceTransformer embeddings.

+  - Performs semantic similarity searches for user queries: Returns metadata-rich business results (location, stars, categories, etc.).

+  - Computes distances (using geopy) between user and business locations.

+  - Handles missing data by generating default values (e.g., stars, distances).

+  - Provides a function to send prompts to a local Ollama LLM server (or any compatible LLM API).
+Returns model-generated, contextually relevant recommendations for the chat UI.

+Uses caching for fast repeated access to the ChromaDB collection.
 ---

 ### 1. **Multi_Turn_ChatBot.py**
 *Main Streamlit application controlling the user interface and interactions.*